osmosis-labs/osmosis/x/gamm/pool-models/stableswap/README.md

 ### Swaps

+The question we need to answer for a swap is "suppose I want to swap $a$ units of $x$, how many units $b$ of $y$ would I get out".

-First notice that for all swaps, we only deal with two assets at a time, as swaps are given one asset in, and one asset out.
-For exposition, lets call the input asset $x$, the output asset $y$, and we can compute $v$ and $w$ given the other assets, whose reserves are untouched.
+Since we only deal with two assets at a time, we can then work with our prior definition of $g$.
+Let the input asset's reserves be $x$, the output asset's reserves be $y$, and we compute $v$ and $w$ given the other asset reserves, whose reserves are untouched throughout the swap.

-First we note the direct way of solving this, its limitation, and then the binary search equations.
+First we note the direct way of solving this, its limitation, and then an iterative approximation approach that we implement.

 #### Direct swap solution

-The question we need to answer for a swap is "suppose I want to swap $a$ units of $x$, and then want to find how many units $b$ of $y$ that we get out".

 The method to compute this under 0 swap fee is implied by the CFMM equation itself, since the constant refers to:
 $g(x_0, y_0, v, w) = k = g(x_0 + a, y_0 - b, v, w)$.
 As $k$ is linearly related to $v$, and $v$ is unchanged throughout the swap, we can simplify the equation to be reasoning about $k' = \frac{k}{v}$ as the constant, and $h$ instead of $g$